 2. Arranging New Utilities

 Once you’ve created your list of utilities, evaluate your future relationship with these companies.
 Focus on whether you’re forced to change due to location or if you’re not satisfied with their services.

 When concentrating on essential services, location is your main focus.
-Whether you’re changing your city, province or country, you most likely won’t have a choice on your provider.
+Whether you’re planning a move to a new province, city or country, you most likely won’t have a choice on your provider.